AdobeDocs/experience-manager-forms-cloud-service.en/help/aem-forms-cloud-service-communications-batch-processing.md

 The API reference documentation provides detailed information about all the parameters, authentication methods, and various services provided by APIs.
 The API reference documentation is available in the .yaml format.
 You can download the [Batch APIs](assets/batch-api.yaml) file and upload it to Postman to check functionality of APIs.

 ## Known issues {#known-issues}

-* Ensure that the size of the template and XCI configuration files is larger than 16KB.

 * Ensure that the data xml file does not contain the XML declaration header.
 For example, `<?xml version="1.0" encoding="UTF-8"?>`